hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

 It is also important to understand the [concept of type in Hoodie](/en/tutorials/#understanding-type), since it informs nearly all operations with data.

-Storing and accessing objects with hoodie always means accessing your personal, local objects.
+Storing and accessing objects with Hoodie always means accessing your personal, local objects.

 All stored objects have a fixed association to the user who created them.
 So you won't be able to access other users' objects by default.

 In order to automatically sync objects to the server's store, you need to be logged in with a valid user.
-Learn more about the hoodie user system at [**hoodie.account**](./hoodie.account.html).
+Learn more about the Hoodie user system at [**hoodie.account**](./hoodie.account.html).

 <a id="top"></a>